 - Either/Or Title: The literal translation is The Irony of Fate, or With Good Steam!

-- Extremely Short Timespan: The whole film takes place over less than a day, from the afternoon of New Year's Eve to the late morning of New Year's Day.
+- Extremely Short Timespan: The whole film takes place over a little more than 24 hours, from the afternoon of New Year's Eve to the evening of New Year's Day.

 - Fiery Redhead: Galya has red hair and the temper to match, and she is not having it when Zhenya calls her from Leningrad with a most unlikely story of why he stood her up.